 The Eurocadres blog

-Professional women have to become the big fish
+Professional women have to reach the top

 For some time now, it has been noted that European women are increasingly highly-skilled, and a growing number of women graduate with tertiary education.